Adults, Personal Life

 Your SMA may make it more challenging to find positions which are comfortable.
 You may need to experiment with this and with different ways to enjoy a sexual relationship.

-Disability Horizons – founded by two disabled guys in 2011, publishes articles on a wide variety of topics, all supporting the aim of a world where disabled people live exactly as they choose.
-They have more disability specific information on:
+Disability Horizons – founded by two disabled guys in 2011, published articles on a wide variety of topics, all to support the aim of a world where disabled people live exactly as they choose.
+They stopped adding to their website in April 2023 but there is a lot of great material still on there including a section on relationships and sex.

 Enhance the UK – a user-led charity that offers disability awareness training as well as advice and information on sex and disability, including their Love Lounge where people can ask anonymous questions